 - keystore: Path of your keystore file.
 Note that your keystore's type must be JKS. - keyStorePassword: Password to access the key from your keystore file. - keyManagerAlgorithm: Name of the algorithm based on which the authentication keys are provided. - keyStoreType: The type of the keystore.
 Its default value is JKS. - truststore: Path of your truststore file.
 The file truststore is a keystore file that contains a collection of certificates trusted by your application.
 Its type should be JKS. - trustStorePassword: Password to unlock the truststore file. - trustManagerAlgorithm: Name of the algorithm based on which the trust managers are provided. - trustStoreType: The type of the truststore.
 Its default value is JKS. - protocol: Name of the algorithm which is used in your TLS/SSL.
 Its default value is TLS.
-Available values are: - SSL - SSLv2 - SSLv3 - TLS - TLSv1 - TLSv1.1 - TLSv1.2 versions.
+Available values are: - SSL - SSLv2 - SSLv3 - TLS - TLSv1 - TLSv1.1 - TLSv1.2

+All of the above algorithms support Java 6 and higher versions, except the TLSv1.2 supports Java 7 and higher versions.
 For the protocol property, we recommend you to provide SSL or TLS with its version information, e.g., TLSv1.2.
 Note that if you write only SSL or TLS, your application will choose the SSL or TLS version according to your Java version.